DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 ```
 A display of column names, non-null counts and datatype was carried out to understand the dataset more:
 - The first 4 columns ('Country Name', 'Country Code', 'Indicator Name' and 'Indicator Code') had a datatype of 'object' suggesting they were strings which meant these were worded columns that should be checked for unique values after.
-- The first 4 columns were also non-null since they showed 266 which matched the shape earlier that showed row count of 266.
+- The first 4 columns were also non-null since they showed `'266'` which matched the shape earlier that showed row count of `'266'`.
 This shows there were no missing values in them.
-- The remaining columns seemed to be different years between 1960 and 2021 as well as an empty column at the end represented by "Unnamed: 66" column name.
-They all had the datatype "float 66" which indicated these contained float numbers.
-These values were the correct datatype to be used in calculations later on, so no conversions were necessary.
+- The remaining columns seemed to be different years between 1960 and 2021 as well as an empty column at the end represented by `"Unnamed: 66"` column name.
+They all had the datatype `"float 66"` which indicated these contained float numbers.
+These values were the correct datatype to be used for calculations later on, such as basic statistics to understand the data, so no conversions of datatype were necessary.
 - There were many columns with 0 non-nulls which indicate completely empty year columns.
 This could mean the year data for every country for number of international arrivals was missing for these years.
 A decision will later be made on what to do with these.
 <br/>
 <br/>